ayushmane247/ayushmane247/README.md

 ### 👨‍💻 About Me

 - 🎓 CSE-AIML Undergrad
-- 🧠 Interested in Artificial Intelligence, DevOps, and Clean Backend Systems
+- 🧠 Interested in Artificial Intelligence, DevOps, and Clean Backend Systems.
 - 🛠️ Learning by building, breaking, and iterating
 - 📫 Reach me at: **ayushmane3036@gmail.com**